jowolf/sshmenu/README.md

  - Add panel applet capabilities with other windowing systems, such as XFCE, LXDE, MATE, Cinnamon, etc.
  - Refactor more terminal launch options into the connfig file
  - Merge functionality with the related projects mentioned above
+ - More robust / configurable syntax for launching arbitrary terminals
+ -